Six everyday things that may be harming your eyesight

 “Regular eye examinations are crucial to maintaining good health,” said Daniel Greenberg, M.D.

-, a board-certified ophthalmologist with Swedish Covenant Medical Group.
+, a board-certified ophthalmologist with Swedish Medical Group.
 “You should visit your eye doctor every two years if you are under 60 years and yearly once you are older.
 These visits can help notify you of potential problems early and reveal if you are at risk for eye disease.”

 Daniel Greenberg, M.D.

-, is a board-certified ophthalmologist with Swedish Covenant Medical Group and section head of ophthalmology vice chairman of the surgery center board at Swedish Covenant Hospital.
+, is a board-certified ophthalmologist with Swedish Medical Group and section head of ophthalmology vice chairman of the surgery center board at Swedish Hospital.
 His clinical interests include cataract surgery, glaucoma and laser eye surgery.
 He has more than 27 years of experience.

 If you would like to schedule an appointment with Dr. Greenberg, please call 773-878-6888